What is Umami? (And Why I’m Writing This)

 Step 1: Remove bundled Prisma migrations

-We don’t need Umami’s migration history, so we’ll remove them to ensures Prisma won’t try to apply them later.
+We don’t need Umami’s migration history, so we’ll remove them to ensure Prisma won’t try to apply them later:

 rm -rf prisma/migrations